-Ohio Catastrophic Injury and Product Liability Lawyer Investigating Cardiovascular events
+Ohio Catastrophic Injury and Product Liability Lawyer Investigating drug induced Cardiovascular events for injured plaintiffs nationwide

 Over the past ten years, several notable mass tort pharmaceutical claims have involved allegations that widely used medications cause cardiovascular events.
 Recent examples include the drugs Avandia, Vioxx, and Yaz (Yasmin).
 Currently, there are hundreds of lawsuits pending involving Testosterone Replacement Therapy.
 There are allegations that the medication causes the development of cardiovascular events at higher rates than the pharmaceutical companies had previously warned.